Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Results: map level forecasts

 Constraining the synchrotron curvature $C_s$ in the cosmological fields proves to be extremely challenging.
 Considering WMAP+\textit{Planck} alone, the mean SNR remains very low $\sim$0.15, with uncertainties on $C_s$ $\sim$0.1.
 Adding the deep-fields MFI and MFI2 channels produces only marginal improvement: the mean SNR increases slightly, while the uncertainties decrease only marginally to $\sim$0.094, with just a few isolated pixels reaching moderately higher values.

 This limited ability to constrain $C_s$ is a direct consequence of the intrinsically faint synchrotron signal of these regions.
 Based on the median uncertainties, a global $3 \sigma$ detection on a single pixel would require $|C_s| \geq 0.3$ for both WMAP+\textit{Planck} alone and with MFI+MFI2, values well above the expected curvature \citep{2012ApJ...753..110K}.
-This demonstrates that, at the forecasted sensitivities, even deep low-frequency observations are insufficient to detect subtle spectral curvature in these faint regions on a pixel-by-pixel basis, and a meaningful detection would require either a substantially stronger synchrotron signal or further improvements in sensitivity.
+At the forecasted sensitivities, even deep low-frequency observations within the frequency range considered here (11-19 GHz) are insufficient to detect subtle spectral curvature in these faint regions on a pixel-by-pixel basis.
+Detecting synchrotron curvature in such regions would therefore require substantially improved sensitivity and/or a significantly wider frequency lever arm extending to lower frequencies.